Think Outside the Policy: In-Context Steered Policy Optimization: Preliminary

 \paragraph{Explicit Expert Forcing.} In traditional RL and RLHF, \textit{expert forcing} explicitly constrains the policy to align with an expert policy $\pi_\phi$, typically through imitation or KL-based regularization \cite{2018DeepQFromDemons, haldar23Imitation, zhang2023policy, hu2023imitation}.
 This explicit constraint stabilizes optimization and reduces reward variance, but it requires gradient-based imitation and access to an auxiliary expert model (e.g., a larger LRM), which can limit exploration in later stages.

-\paragraph{Few-Shot ICL as Expert-Conditioned Inference.} Few-shot ICL provides a gradient-free way to inject expert priors through the input context.
-As illustrated in Figure~\ref{fig:shot0vs1} and Figure~\ref{fig:steering_horizontal}, we evaluate this effect from three complementary perspectives.
-(1)~\textit{Accuracy}: the 1-shot ICL setting consistently outperforms the 0-shot baseline, indicating that conditioning on demonstrations improves reasoning correctness.
-(2)~\textit{Diversity}: compared with temperature-based sampling, introducing 1-shot demonstrations expands the sampling space, yielding larger inter-trajectory similarity distances and enhanced exploratory diversity.
-(3)~\textit{Distribution quality}: under ICL-conditioned rollouts, the output distribution becomes more favorable—a higher proportion of previously incorrect generations are ``flipped'' to correct solutions compared with temperature perturbations, indicating that in-context steering provides a stronger and more targeted exploration signal.
-Taken together, these results support our view that few-shot ICL constitutes an effective expert-conditioned inference process.
+\paragraph{ICL as Expert-Conditioned Inference.} ICL provides a gradient-free way to inject expert priors through the input context, which we evaluate from three complementary perspectives.
+(1)~\textit{Accuracy}: the 1-shot ICL setting consistently outperforms the 0-shot baseline (Figure~\ref{fig:shot0vs1}), indicating that conditioning on demonstrations improves reasoning correctness.
+(2)~\textit{Diversity}: compared with temperature-based sampling, introducing 1-shot demonstrations expands the sampling space (Figure~\ref{fig:steering_effect}), yielding larger inter-trajectory edit distances and enhanced exploratory diversity.
+(3)~\textit{Distribution quality}: under ICL-conditioned rollouts, the output distribution becomes more favorable—a higher proportion of previously incorrect generations are ``flipped'' to correct solutions compared with temperature perturbations (Figure~\ref{fig:steering_effect}), indicating that in-context steering provides a stronger and more targeted exploration signal.
+Taken together, these results support our view that ICL constitutes an effective expert-conditioned inference process.

-\paragraph{From Few-Shot ICL to Implicit Expert Forcing.} Given expert demonstrations $\mathcal{D}$ and a query $q$, the model generates trajectories conditioned on:
+\paragraph{From ICL to Implicit Expert Forcing.} Given expert demonstrations $\mathcal{D}$ and a query $q$, the model generates trajectories conditioned on:

 Following the \textit{hypothesis-class} view of ICL~\cite{hendel2023taskvector}, the forward process of a Transformer $T$ can be decomposed into two functions: